bourquejulien/devops-cs2024-team-exemple/README-EN.md

 - The door access code

 You are lucky, and have full access to the internet (except ChatGPT 🤷), you also have incomplete access to the cluster controlled by the AI.
-You will be able to help your fellow citizens by providing them with the information they need!
+You will be able to help the prisoners by providing them with the information they need!

 Simplified architecture can be summarized by the following figure: